 The key to moving from this stage to the next is the transformation of an abstract idea to a belief (e.g. from “Exercise is a good, sensible thing to do” to “I personally value exercise and need to do it.”).

 Stage 3: Preparation

-At this point, the person starts to put a plan in place.
+.
 This stage is brief, lasting a few weeks.
-For example, they may book a session with a personal trainer and enrol on a nutrition course.
+For example, they may book a session with a personal trainer and enroll in a nutrition course.

 Someone who drinks to excess may make an appointment with a drug and alcohol counsellor; someone with a tendency to overwork themselves might start planning ways to devise a more realistic schedule.

 At this point in the Stages of Change Model, the individual must put their step-by-step plan into action.
 This stage typically lasts for several months and involves many small steps.
 In our example, the person would begin attending the gym regularly and overhauling their diet.

 Stage 4 is the stage at which the person’s desire for change becomes noticeable to family and friends.
 However, in truth, the change process began a long time ago.
 If someone you know seems to have suddenly changed their habits, it’s probably not so sudden after all!